hxwang/Security-Summary/DDoS/recentDDoSAttaks.md

 ---

 - On December 2010, a group calling themselves "Anonymous" orcestrated DDoS flooding attacks on organizations such as Mastercard.com, PayPal, Visa.com and PostFinance [[Mastercard-2010]](http://www.theguardian.com/media/2010/dec/08/operation-payback-mastercard-website-wikileaks).
+The attack brought down the Mastercard, PostFinance, and Visa websites.
+- In September 2012, online banking sites of 9 major U.S. banks(i.e., Bank of America, Citigroup, Wells Fargo, U.S. Bancorp, PNC, Captial One, Fifth Third Bank, BB&T, and HSBC) have been continuously the targets of series of powerful DDoS flooding attacks launched by a foreign hacktivist group called *"Izz ad-Din al-Qassam Cyber Fighters"* [[DDoS-Phase2(http://www.bankinfosecurity.com/ddos-attacks-lessons-from-phase-2-a-5420/op-1)]].
+Consequently, several online banking sites have slowed or grounded to a halt before they get recovered several minutes later.